Aircraft Powerplant Technology

 Skills for Aircraft Powerplant Technology/Technician Majors

-aircraft powerplant technology/technician majors are found most commonly in careers in which the following skills are important:
+A major in aircraft powerplant technology/technician prepares you for careers in which the following skill-sets are crucial:

 - Quality Control Analysis - Conducting tests and inspections of products, services, or processes to evaluate quality or performance.